ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 ### Cool beans.
 Am I eligible for the airdrop?

-If you've used Arbitrum at any time before the the snapshot date (February 6th, 2023 - [block 58642080](https://arbiscan.io/block/58642080) on Arbitrum One), you could be entitled to some $ARB tokens.
+If you've used Arbitrum at any time before the snapshot date (February 6th, 2023 - [block 58642080](https://arbiscan.io/block/58642080) on Arbitrum One), you could be entitled to some $ARB tokens.
 The easiest way to find out if you're eligible is to visit [arbitrum.foundation](http://arbitrum.foundation/) and follow the prompts.

 ### How does Arbitrum's governance work?